 This is a great way to exercise your dog, especially if it's hot!
 If a dog-friendly beach or a private swimming pool isn't available, there are dog pools where you can pay for time to help your dog get their swim time on!
-This is also a good resource if you have a dog who is uncomfortable with swimming, because there are usually trainers at these facilities to help your dog feel comfortable mastering the doggy paddle.
+This is also a good exercise routine resource if you have a dog who is uncomfortable with swimming, because there are usually trainers at these facilities to help your dog feel comfortable mastering the doggy paddle.

 If a pool deep enough for swimming is not available around you, even just a baby pool filled up with water is great as it allows your pup to splash around in it.
 This is still good exercise and plenty of fun for your dog, as long as you have the yard space for a baby pool.